boshenzh/DrunkDriverInterdictionGame/README.md

 2. Execute "node ./server.js" in the terminal;
 3. Open http://localhost:3000/ in your web browser.

+our updated app design can be accessed at https://github.com/ZhangPieChuan/DrunkDriverInterdictionGame

 Please contact developer Boshen boshenz@vt.edu for any questions.
 Thank you!